Home Learn GTM Frustration

 The simpler path

-For service businesses running Google Ads, Tagless replaces the conversion tracking function of GTM with a single script.
-It tracks leads across every channel — forms, WhatsApp, email, SMS, phone — and holds attribution for 90 days so deals that close weeks later still credit the right campaign.
+For lead businesses running Google Ads, Tagless replaces the conversion-tracking function of GTM with a single script.
+It tracks leads across every channel (forms, WhatsApp, email, SMS, phone), handles consent properly, and holds attribution for 90 days so deals that close weeks later still credit the right campaign.

 No tag management.
 No trigger configuration.
 No debug panel.
+No cookie banner project bolted on top.
 Just a clear line from ad click to customer.

 Can I use both?

 Yes.
 GTM for website analytics (if you need it) and Tagless for conversion tracking.
-They don't conflict.
-But most small businesses that install GTM never use it for anything beyond basic conversion tracking — and for that specific task, Tagless does it better because it tracks where leads actually close, not just what happens on the website.
+They do not conflict.
+But most small businesses that install GTM never use it for anything beyond basic conversion tracking, and for that specific task, Tagless does it better because it tracks where leads actually close, not just what happens on the website.